alectries/ezepi/README.md

 Additionally, many arguments have default values and do not need to be specified every time: `ref_exp` defaults to 0, and only needs to be set if the referent exposure value is not 0.

+Some functions, such as `ezt()`, are performing data manipulation instead of calculations, so the arguments are different.
+You can always check a help page using `?function`.

 ezepi is written to support piping.
 You can perform data management functions on a dataset before piping it into ezepi without problems.